 “Roger that,” the android replied.

 Everyone else went perfectly still, but before Apone could say anything, Ferro yelled, “Duck!
 Lure the damn thing out of the ship!”
-Her voice was followed a moment later by three shots, and Spunkmeyer cursing.
+Her voice was followed a moment later by gunshots and a string of curses from Spunkmeyer.

 “What the hell is going on there, Ferro?”
 Apone demanded.